Visa requirements for Qatari citizens

 Visa requirements for Qatari citizens are administrative entry restrictions by the authorities of other states placed on citizens of Qatar.

-As of April 2025, Qatari citizens had visa-free or visa on arrival access to 111 countries and territories, ranking the Qatari passport 48th in the world according to the Henley Passport Index.
-The Qatari passport is the only passport which can get visa free travel to the United States but still needs visa to travel to the Schengen Area.
+As of 2026, Qatari citizens had visa-free or visa on arrival access to 111 countries and territories, ranking the Qatari passport 45th in the world according to the Henley Passport Index.
+The Qatari passport is the only passport whose holders have visa-free travel to the United States and Canada but still need a visa to travel to the Schengen Area.